Kacy Rodgers

-Kacy Rodgers (born June 24, 1969) is an American football coach for the Tampa Bay Buccaneers of the National Football League (NFL).
+Kacy Rodgers (born June 24, 1969) is an American football coach who currently serves as the run game coordinator and defensive line coach for the Detroit Lions of the National Football League (NFL).
 He played college football for the University of Tennessee and was a part of the Pittsburgh Steelers practice squad in the NFL in 1992.
 Since then, Rodgers has served as an assistant coach at the college and professional levels.